CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Second, after the D290 was discontinued, none of the Nespresso single-serve machines have built-in steam wands.
 For milk-based drinks, you’ll need to buy a separate unit like the Aeroccino or a combo pack that contains both the machine with Aeroccino.

 The only other drawback is that Nespresso capsules are some of the most expensive on the market.
 Each capsule costs around 70 to 80 cents.
 But for the consistency, and the flavor that you get from each shot, you’ll know why they charge what they do.

 Some companies have opted for other brands to build machines for their proprietary systems.
 The Gaggia for illy Plus uses the iperEspresso capsules.
-DeLonghi makes the Latissima for Nespresso and Breville produces a machine for the Keurig capsules.
-All of these secondary manufactured machines offer unique features, that are different than the original company’s machines.
+Secondary manufactured machines like these offer unique features that are different from the original company’s machines.

 Not a true single serve, but just as versatile and easy to clean up, ESE pods offer an extra option for those seeking the benefits of a single-serve system.
 Most semi-auto espresso machines offer a different basket or adapter to their machines that make them pod capable.

 There are more ESE pod flavors/roasts available than all of the single-serve capsules and cartridges discussed above.
 Many roasters offer ESE pods, which come individually wrapped and ready to brew.